 - It is anticipated that successful candidates will have some, but not necessarily extensive, full or part time MS nursing experience at their home institution and will return to their home institution after training, better prepared to excel in MS nursing and to better support people living with MS and the MS clinical care team.

 - In general, successful candidates will be 55 years of age or younger, and will anticipate continuing in their MS nursing careers upon completion of the training.

 - Candidates must be engaged full time or part time in MS nursing care at their home institution prior to application for a training programme.
 In special circumstances, which must be justified, individuals engaged in related, but not specifically MS-focused, nursing care will be considered if there is a demonstrated commitment to a future career focused on MS nursing.

-- The head nurse, clinical director or other individual at the home institution must indicate their approval for a “leave of absence” during the training period and must certify that the candidate will be able to return to their post within the home institution, where she/he will be encouraged and enabled to apply new skills and knowledge, upon completion of the training programme.
+- The head nurse, clinical director or other individual at the home institution must indicate their approval for a “leave of absence” during the training period.
 It is recognized that enhanced training in MS nursing may make the fellow more competitive for a position at another institution, which would be an acceptable outcome.
-The aim, however, is to demonstrate that after training the candidate intends to return to a nursing career focused on MS.
+The aim is to demonstrate that after training the candidate intends to return to a nursing career focused on MS.

 The Training Mentor and Institution:

 - The training institution/mentor must be located in Europe, with outstanding reputation and credentials related to MS clinical care.
 While it is anticipated that the training institution will be a hospital/clinic in or closely affiliated with an academic medical center, private clinic training sites will be considered if they are of outstanding quality and reputation in MS care.